-Today I want talk about one of my favourite topic about WordPress: WordPress Themes!
+Today I want talk about one of my favourite topic:Wordpress and in particular WordPress themes!

-Because I’m sure that at some point you’ll probably start thinking on buying a WordPress theme for your blog or business website.
+I’m sure, sooner or later, you’ll probably start thinking on buying a WordPress theme for your blog or business website.

 Free themes are great to start with, but as things evolve, your online appearance should to evolve, too.

 This post contains affiliate links.
 If you decide to make a purchase, I will earn a small commission at no extra costs for you.
 Please read my disclosure policy for more info.